 After the release of the scourge, it came to Andrew’s attention that many people struggled to use khukuris, with people citing experiences of difficulty accurately placing their blows against wood, struggling to consistently strike with the sweet spot of the blade, blade deflection as a result of extreme blade curvature and difficulty sharpening recurves.
 It seemed a shame that so many people were missing out on the powerful, compact cutting dynamic that a khukuri provides, so he took the Scourge and from it he developed its brother, the Knout.
 The Knout takes the field proven ergonomics and durability of the Scourge and applies them to a more intuitive western blade shape and geometry which is simpler to sharpen and more forgiving of imperfectly placed blows while the large frontal “fin” maintains the powerful frontal balance of a khukuri which is so far beyond what’s achievable with traditional bowie design.

 The broad, fully ground blade is a full 13″ long, giving enough reach to keep distance between you and any wandering corpses, while providing cutting geometry far more efficient than a traditional khukuri, supplemented by the 7mm blade width that is enough to provide the heft and durability necessary for hard use.
 The entire front “fin” is ground to a sharpened edge which allows this unique blade to cut on the backstroke and penetrate much better than it’s broad profile would have you imagine.
-Alternatively it can be left unground for more efficient batoning if woodcraft is a higher priority than combat.
+For a blade seeing mixed duty it can be left as an unsharpened swedge for a compromise between penetration improvements and batoning capability.
+Alternatively the back edge can be removed completely if woodcraft is a higher priority than combat.
 All the while, the comfortable integral guard ensures that your hands stay safe while performing all manner of tasks.

 This knife used the same handle as the Scourge (designed in collaboration with the members of the ZombieSquad survival forum), which was the first traditionally made khukuri on the market to make use of a handle carved ergonomically to match the contours of the human hand and remains the finest example of its type.
 This provides greater grip retention with less effort, meaning that you fatigue less when performing tasks around your camp or hacking through hordes of the living dead.
 The over sized handle has been specially designed with multiple hand grips in mind.
 Grip the handle close to the guard to angle the blade better for penetration during thrusts and for a more controlled balance.
 Hold it closer to the pommel for greater force and reach, ideal for splitting wood or cleaving a zombie’s face in two.
 The Knout’s pommel is formed into a massive skull crusher, with a devastating point that can focus all the weight of the khukuri onto a zombie’s head, ensuring that you’re never left without an offensive option when put into a compromising position.
 This skull-crusher also features a lanyard hole and a large, flat surface, which allows the knife to be used as a hammer for bashing in tent pegs or for emergency repairs on barricades.